 This type of rewards program isn’t as common as cash-back and travel programs, but there are some card issuers that offer them.
 Instead of focusing on travel or cash back, general rewards programs tend to give a lot more redemption options.

 Examples include cash back, gift cards, travel, merchandise, and online shopping.
-American Express Membership Rewards, which you can earn with , can be considered a general rewards program, even if the travel redemption options tend to be more valuable.
+American Express Membership Rewards can be considered a general rewards program, even if the travel redemption options tend to be more valuable.

 Which credit card rewards program is right for your business?